Where do I go for IELTS in Switzerland?

 Read the article for details on registering and other pertinent information on IELTS tests in Switzerland.

-Whether you take your test in Canada, in UK, in Ireland, in Germany, Nigeria, in the US, China, India, in Belgium, Australia, HK or in the Netherlands, your IELTS results can open up new opportunities for you all over the world.
+Whether you take your test in Canada, in UK, in Ireland, in Germany, Nigeria, in the US, China, India, in Belgium, Australia, HK or in the Netherlands, in Milan Italy, your IELTS results can open up new opportunities for you all over the world.

 What are the steps to follow for registering?